malkzidan/marketing-customer-sales-analytics/README.md

 ![Customer Segmentation](images/dashboard-customer-segmentation.png)

-The interactive dashboard brings the analytical findings together into a business-focused view of performance, customer value, churn, marketing channels, and retention opportunities.
+The dashboard turns the analytical findings into an interactive business view focused on performance, customer value, churn, marketing channels, and retention opportunities.

 ---